olcf/olcf-user-docs/data/index.rst

 Lustre, in addition to other servers and components, is composed of Objects Storage Targets (OSTs) on which the data for files is stored.
 A file may be "striped" or divided over multiple OSTs.
 Striping provides the ability to store files that are larger than the space available on any single OST and allows a larger I/O bandwidth than could be managed by a single OST.
 Striping is one of the main differences between Frontier's Orion Lustre and Summit's Alpine GPFS filesystems because GPFS has no concept of striping exposed to the user.
 For Orion, files are striped between object storage targets (OST) in the three capacity tiers to achieve the best performance.
 Below, we describe this automatic file striping policy and its motivations.

-Orion uses a feature called Data-on-Metadata-Trarget (DoM), where a portion of the file is stored along with the file’s metadata.
+Orion uses a feature called Data-on-Metadata-Target (DoM), where a portion of the file is stored along with the file’s metadata.
 Currently, directories are configured to store up to the first 256 KB of a file on the metadata tier using DoM.
 This reduces contention and provides better performance for small file I/O. Orion uses a feature called Progressive File Layout (PFL) to change the striping of a file as it grows.
 For example, a file smaller than 8 MB will be striped to a single OST, and larger files will be striped across multiple OSTs, taking advantage of more hardware resources.
 As files grow larger, they are automatically striped between the storage tiers.
 OLCF is refining the automatic file striping policy to optimize I/O performance for users.

 .. note::